-It is important to note that the University distinguishes between reporting an incident to the University and filing a formal complaint.
+It is important to note that the University distinguishes between reporting an incident to the University and filing a Formal Complaint.
 Reporting sexual misconduct or interpersonal violence informs the University of the incident and allows the University to provide supportive measures to the Complainant.
-A report to the University will not necessarily result in a formal complaint being filed.
-If a Complainant wishes to initiate the grievance process, they should file a formal complaint (as outlined in Section IV.B.4 of this policy).

-Reports of alleged violations of this policy can be made electronically, verbally, by telephone, or in writing to a Title IX Coordinator.
+A report to the University will not necessarily result in a Formal Complaint being filed.
+If a Complainant wishes to initiate the grievance process, they should file a Formal Complaint (as outlined in Section IX.C of this policy).
+Reports of alleged violations of this policy can be made electronically or in writing to a Title IX Coordinator.
 The preferred method of reporting is electronically, using this online report form.